dotabuff/manta/README.md

 [![Build Status](https://travis-ci.org/dotabuff/manta.svg?branch=master)](https://travis-ci.org/dotabuff/manta)

-Manta parses Dota 2 replays based on the *currently unreleased* Source 2 game engine.
+Manta is a Dota 2 replay parser written in [Go](https://golang.org).
+It targets the Source 2 (Dota 2 Reborn) game engine.
+To parse Source 1 (original Dota 2) replays, take a look at [Yasha](https://github.com/dotabuff/yasha).

-If you're interested in parsing current Dota 2 replays (which are played on the Source 1 game engine), take a look at [Yasha](https://github.com/dotabuff/yasha).
+**Project Status:**

-*Source 2 Status:* The Dota 2 Source 2 client has been released as a beta
+- Dota 2 Reborn (Source 2) has been released as a beta.

-*Manta Status:* Manta is currently incomplete and unusable.
+- Replays from Source 2 matches are widely available for download.

-## Improvements from Yasha
+- Manta is structurally feature complete and in use at Dotabuff

-Compared to Yasha (the Dotabuff Source 1 parser), Manta will be easier to understand and allow much more performance.
-In particular, Yasha wasn't able to parallelize parsing and processing, and couldn't skip any packets.
-With this new implementation we're planning to change that.
+- Manta currently handles nearly all packets, the major exception being packet entities.

-This will make porting projects that currently use Yasha difficult, so beware.
+## Getting Started

-**Warning:** Please be aware that you *cannot import Manta and Yasha in the same binary*!
-The Protocol Buffer definitions conflict, and will panic.
+Manta is a low-level replay parser, meaning that it will provide you access to the raw data in the replay, but doesn't provide any opinion on how that data should be structured for your use case.
+You'll need to create callback functions, inspect the raw data, and decide how you're going to use it.

 ## Usage